Kristin Davin, Psy.D., Strategic Counselor, Coach, and Consultant

 The philosophy of marriage counseling can be explained with the simple principle of a fork in the road.
 You can decide to go down the narrow path or the wide road, but deciding which path to take is often challenging.
 Many times, people who decide to take the narrow path discover that it is ultimately more rewarding.

 As a therapist and coach, I provide clients (you!) with real life tools that can help you build and develop healthy personal and work relationships.
-Through the use of your tools, you are able to not just maximize your personal growth but also create the life you desire.
+Through the use of your tools, you are able to not just maximize your personal and professional growth but also create the life you desire.

 If my personal and professional experience has taught me anything, it is the important of making necessary changes in your life.
 We are all works in progress that continue to grow and evolve.